 Timing.

 Generally.
-Except as provided in (c)(2), a party must file a notice of change of judge no later than 10 days after any of the following:
+Except as provided in (c)(2), or extended by local rule, a party must file a notice of change of judge no later than 10 days after any of the following:

 the arraignment, if the case is assigned to a judge and the parties are given actual notice of the assignment at or before the arraignment;